Duke Thomas (character): Infinite Frontier

 Following Death Metal, Duke returned to Gotham and resumed his duties as its daytime protector.
+He was among the heroes who fought Pariah's army during Dark Crisis.

 Powers and abilities

 Duke's powers come from the metagene, a genetic variation caused by naturally occurring traces of Nth metal in the bloodstream.
-Duke inherited this genetic trait from both parents, Elaine Thomas and Gnomon, and his powers are photokinetic in nature.
-Gnomon has claimed that Duke possesses his immortal blood, implying Duke may possess similar immortality.
-His powers were originally limited to manipulating the way he processes light, but, after experiencing the touch of Ishmael, they have "evolved" into manipulating light and darkness in more abstract ways.
-Metahumans also appear to react on a cellular level to Duke's presence, their powers increasing in close proximity to him.
-It is unclear, however, to what extent he affects their actual powers.
+Duke inherited this genetic trait from both of his parents, Elaine Thomas and Gnomon, and his powers are photokinetic in nature.
+Gnomon has claimed that Duke shares his immortal blood, implying that his son may possess a similar degree of immortality.
+His powers were originally limited to manipulating the way he processes light, but after experiencing the touch of Ishmael, they have "evolved" into manipulating both light and darkness in far more abstract and elaborate ways.
+Other metahumans appear to react on a cellular level to Duke's presence and their powers increase when in close proximity to him.
+It is unclear, however, as to what extent that he affects their actual abilities.

 Powers

-Photokinesis: Duke is a metahuman with the photokinetic ability to absorb, redistribute, and manipulate both light and darkness.
-Duke's most notable ability is his "Ghost Vision", the ability to perceive the "ghosts" of where light has been to effectively see a few minutes into the past. he can also glimpse into the future by sensing the "ghosts" of where light will be.
-Duke's photokinetic vision is not limited to his Ghost Vision, his eyes possess a superior sensory array compared to normal humans and can detect changes or variations in light invisible to the naked eye.
-He can process light faster than humanly possible to the point that he can track the movement of light. he can also manipulate the light around him to radiate light, illuminate reflective surfaces (such as his chest plate) and even render himself completely invisible.
-Duke can also manipulate the way he processes light absorbed through his eyes to perform a variety of visual tasks, such as:
+Photokinesis: Duke is a metahuman with the photokinetic ability to absorb, redistribute and manipulate both light and darkness.
+Duke's most notable ability is his "Ghost Vision", a power which allows him to perceive the "ghosts" of photons and see a few minutes into the past.
+He can also utilize this ability to discern where light particles will end up in the future.
+Duke's photokinetic vision is not limited to his Ghost Vision; his eyes possess a superior sensory array compared to normal humans and can detect changes or variations in light invisible to the naked eye.
+He can process light faster than humanly possible to the point that he can track its every movement with ease.
+He can also manipulate the light around him to radiate it, illuminate reflective surfaces (such as his chest plate) and even render himself completely invisible.
+Duke can manipulate the manner in which he processes the light absorbed through his eyes to perform a variety of visual tasks, such as: